SeanCravener/PERN-stack-restaurant-app/README.md

 Small PERN Stack Restaurant Review Application built by Sean Cravener

 Still needs fleshed out some more.
-Currently only has basic CRUD functions for restaurants and reviews with simple a frontend.
+Currently only has basic CRUD functions for restaurants and reviews with simple frontend.

 ## Scripts